-Share purchase plans, phantom share plans or other types of bonus schemes linked to the company's results are also used.
+Other types of bonus schemes linked to the company's results.

-In addition, ratchets are used and their mechanism is defined contractually, since they are not regulated and can take different forms.
+Ratchets are used and their mechanism is defined contractually, as they are not regulated and can take different forms.

-Share options are most commonly granted to encourage management to be involved in the company's development, since they may benefit from favourable tax treatment in certain circumstances.
+Share options are most commonly granted to encourage management to be involved in the company's development, as they may benefit from favourable tax treatment in certain circumstances.

 A promise made by the employer to the employee that he will receive a benefit under certain conditions is not taxable employment income (it only becomes taxable for the employee when the asset is put at the disposal of the employee).
-In this respect, a distinction is made between a transferable and non-transferable stock option.
+Therefore, a distinction is made between a transferable and non-transferable stock option.

-As a general rule, capital gains on the disposal of options or shares are taxable as extraordinary income (Articles 99bis and 100, LIR).
-The calculation of the taxable basis (that is, the gain) differs depending on the transferability features of the options/shares.
+Generally, capital gains on the disposal of options or shares are taxable as extraordinary income (Articles 99bis and 100, LIR).
+The calculation of the taxable basis (that is, the gain) differs depending on the transferability features of the options or shares.

 Both interim and annual dividends require distributable reserves.
 Soparfis must retain a legal reserve of 5% of the yearly profit, up to an amount of 10% of the share capital of the company.

-There are no other restrictions on interim dividend distributions for limited liability companies or SARLs.
-SAs and SCAs can only distribute interim dividends in certain circumstances, and if their articles of association allow this.
+There are no other restrictions on interim dividend distributions for limited liability companies or private limited company (société à responsabilité limitée).
+Partnership limited by shares (société en commandite par actions) and public limited liability companies (société anonyme) can only distribute interim dividends in certain circumstances, and if their articles of association allow this.

 Double tax treaty or the rules implementing the Parent Subsidiary Directive (which have been extended and adapted to dividend distributions).